Working with confidential or sensitive information within Gtmhub could be handled in two different ways.

 For various reasons, it may be impractical to have such private objectives visible to everyone.
 For example, these could be personal development objectives such as “Get along better with colleagues” or “Improve writing skills”.

 Private OKRs allow you to create and align OKRs with restricted rights.
-A private OKR is visible for the objective owner and his/hers managers.
+A private OKR is visible for the objective owner and their managers.

 Note: Avoid assigning KRs to other team mates for a private OKR, as they won't be able to see the objective as long as it's marked as private.